apache/flink-ml/docs/content/docs/operators/feature/idf.md

 # engineering.

-from pyflink.common import Types from pyflink.ml.core.linalg import Vectors, DenseVectorTypeInfo from pyflink.datastream import StreamExecutionEnvironment from pyflink.ml.lib.feature.idf import IDF from pyflink.table import StreamTableEnvironment
+from pyflink.common import Types from pyflink.ml.linalg import Vectors, DenseVectorTypeInfo from pyflink.datastream import StreamExecutionEnvironment from pyflink.ml.feature.idf import IDF from pyflink.table import StreamTableEnvironment

 # Creates a new StreamExecutionEnvironment.